Griffith Land & Cattle Co.

 Click here to see >>>

 Pinga's page. <<< a monster as Patterdales go but he sired Bosco, a normal size dog.
 Pinga's parents also produced Pixie, one of the smallest Patterdales we've ever seen.
+Pictures of these dogs can be seen all through this site.

 Our family of Patterdales seem to be getting steadily smaller but the finished size of a Patterdale Terrier is always a wait-and-see proposition.